 I have been talking about API friction as a conceptual idea, but it was Bruno Pedro who brought it out as its own thing in his article.

 Usage of your API will directly depend on the perceived value of your API and the developer experience.
-If you have a really great API, but you don't explain what it does, nobody is ever going to use it.
-So it is the perceived value that is really critical.
-If you've got a really good API, probably you won't have really great developer experience (because usually these are connected).
-So both the perceived value and the DX need to go up for your API usage to follow along going up.
+Even if you’ve got a really good but poorly described API, if you don’t have great developer experience (because usually these are connected).
+So both the perceived value and the DX need to go up for your API usage also increase.
 Both of these happen to be things you can influence on your developer portal.
 You can explain what the value of your API is on your portal and you can improve the developer experience with your portal.

 4. Reduce friction along the developer’s journey